stegrahamGIT/UHWork/Talis/Scripts/README.md

 Workflow
 --------

 Step 1: Use the "All List Items" report from the Talis admin area to download a list of all items.
 Filter this list in Excel to show only VLE Book records.
-Copy the Items IDs into a file.
+Copy the Items IDs into a text file - each ID seperated by a line return.
 This file is referenced in the config file with the itemIDFile value.

 Step 2: Make sure that all the values in the config file have been entered - oauth credentials, files names, URLs and regex patterns.
 This file is passed to the script at the first cmd line arg.